qmk/qmk_firmware/docs/feature_rgb_matrix.md

 } };
 ```

-The first part, `// Key Matrix to LED Index`, tells the system what key this LED represents by using the key's electrical matrix row & col. The second part, `// LED Index to Physical Position` represents the LED's physical position on the keyboard.
-The first value, `x`, is between 0-224 (inclusive), and the second value, `y`, is between 0-64 (inclusive).
-This range is due to effect that calculate the center or halves for their animations.
-The easiest way to calculate these positions is imagine your keyboard is a grid, and the top left of the keyboard represents x, y coordinate 0, 0 and the bottom right of your keyboard represents 224, 64.
+The first part, `// Key Matrix to LED Index`, tells the system what key this LED represents by using the key's electrical matrix row & col. The second part, `// LED Index to Physical Position` represents the LED's physical `{ x, y }` position on the keyboard.
+The default expected range of values for `{ x, y }` is the inclusive range `{ 0..224, 0..64 }`.
+This default expected range is due to effects that calculate the center of the keyboard for their animations.
+The easiest way to calculate these positions is imagine your keyboard is a grid, and the top left of the keyboard represents `{ x, y }` coordinate `{ 0, 0 }` and the bottom right of your keyboard represents `{ 224, 64 }`.
 Using this as a basis, you can use the following formula to calculate the physical position:

 ```C
 x = 224 / (NUMBER_OF_COLS - 1) * COL_POSITION
 y =  64 / (NUMBER_OF_ROWS - 1) * ROW_POSITION
 ```

 Where NUMBER_OF_COLS, NUMBER_OF_ROWS, COL_POSITION, & ROW_POSITION are all based on the physical layout of your keyboard, not the electrical layout.

+As mentioned earlier, the center of the keyboard by default is expected to be `{ 112, 32 }`, but this can be changed if you want to more accurately calculate the LED's physical `{ x, y }` positions.
+Keyboard designers can implement `#define RGB_MATRIX_CENTER { 112, 32 }` in their config.h file with the new center point of the keyboard, or where they want it to be allowing more possibilities for the `{ x, y }` values.
+Do note that the maximum value for x or y is 255, and the recommended maximum is 224 as this gives animations runoff room before they reset.

 `// LED Index to Flag` is a bitmask, whether or not a certain LEDs is of a certain type.
 It is recommended that LEDs are set to only 1 type.